 The Montgomery County Creating Entrepreneurial Opportunities (CEO) board is seeking young students for their program.

-The program is called CEO because the program, which began in 2015-2016, has helped more than 60 high school seniors to Create Entrepreneurial Opportunities.
+The program is called CEO because the program, which began in 2015-2016, has helped more than 70 high school seniors to create entrepreneurial opportunities.

 They listen and ask questions of business people on topics that range from incorporation and tax laws to regulations, employee management, marketing, sales and more.

-They develop and present class business plans to a "Shark Tank," and then implement the "winning" business that provides seed money for each individual startup.
+Students develop and present class business plans to a "Shark Tank," and then implement the "winning" business that provides seed money for each individual start-up.

 These students have ranged in academic ability from straight-A valedictorians to C students.
 Some have been outgoing and outspoken, while others have been quiet and introspective.